illkil/2025_GP_4/README.md

 If the dashboard does not load data, ensure Apache is running on port 8888.

 Confirm that the URL is currect.

-Confirm your Firebase config inside dashboard files is correct.